wjkoznarek/du-cybersecurity-bootcamp/README.md

 - Attach to the ansible docker with `$ sudo docker attach <container.name>`

 - Update the [/etc/ansible/hosts](Ansible/hosts) file to include the ELK stack VM IP address.
+  - Append `ansible_python_interpreter=/usr/bin/python3` to ensure that the correct version of python is used.

     - Example configuration of `/etc/ansible/hosts`
 ```bash